Quality

 Quality Overview 111

-After completing this class, users will have a greater understanding of how each department of an organization plays a role in achieving quality as well as common approaches to improving quality.
-This knowledge helps emphasize the importance of quality and prepares users to learn more about specific quality management methods so that they can help contribute to quality efforts.
-This leads to cost reduction and improved organizational success.
+After completing this class, users will have a greater understanding of the importance of quality, the role each department of an organization plays in achieving quality, and common approaches to quality improvement.
+This knowledge prepares users to learn more about specific quality management methods and help contribute to quality efforts, which leads to increased efficiency, reduced costs, and greater customer satisfaction.

 • Difficulty Beginner